reeze/php-leveldb/README.md

 API Reference could be found here: <http://reeze.cn/php-leveldb/doc/>

 ## Usage
-Since PHP-LevelDB is a binding for LevelDB, most of the interface are the same as LevelDB document: <http://leveldb.googlecode.com/git/doc/index.html>
+Since PHP-LevelDB is a binding for LevelDB, most of the interfaces are the same as LevelDB document: <http://leveldb.googlecode.com/git/doc/index.html>

 ### Open options